 The Downtown Village is a great place to commence the night, with classic American and Mexican restaurants galore.
 And in a place where Hollywood stars' secrets were kept in the past, there is also a vibrant gay scene for all ages.

+Getting there: Air New Zealand has daily flights to Los Angeles.
 Palm Springs is a two-hour drive from LAX.